 MTD stands for ‘Making Tax Digital’, it’s a new requirement which has been around for a couple of years for some businesses, but is soon to be filtered down to almost all businesses, and this includes landlords.

 Essentially MTD is changing the way businesses keep financial records.
-Large businesses already must comply, using approved software from third parties like Quickbooks, FreeAgent, Xero and Kashflow.
-Landlords whose income is £10,000+ per annum from rental properties before expenses will need to ensure they are compliant by April 2023.
+Large businesses already must comply, using approved software from third parties like Quickbooks, FreeAgent, or Xero.
+Landlords whose income is £10,000+ per annum from rental properties before expenses will need to ensure they are compliant by April 2024.

 So whereas you might be keeping track on a spreadsheet at the moment, we’re sorry to say that’s all about to change.
 But there are great benefits in using a digital cloud bookkeeping solution, such as: